Mining rally pushes European shares to three-week highs

 LONDON, Feb 26 European equities extended the previous session's strong rally to a three-week high on Friday, with stronger miners on the back of firmer metals prices and some encouraging company updates supporting the market.

-However, state-backed Royal Bank of Scotland slumped more than 7 percent after reporting its eighth straight full-year loss, of 1.97 billion pounds, as restructuring and litigation costs continued to weigh it down.
+However, state-backed Royal Bank of Scotland slumped more than 7 percent after reporting its eighth straight full-year loss of 1.97 billion pounds ($2.75 billion) as it continued to be weighed down by restructuring and litigation costs.

 Jefferies analysts called RBS results "disappointing".

-Miners were the top performers, with the STOXX Europe 600 Basic Resources index gaining 3.3 percent following sharp gains in the prices of key industrial metals such as copper and aluminium.
+Miners topped the leaderboard, with the STOXX Europe 600 Basic Resources index gaining 3.2 percent following sharp gains in the prices of key industrial metals such as copper and aluminium.

-Shares in Glencore, BHP Billiton and Rio Tinto rose 3 to 5 percent, helping the pan-European FTSEurofirst 300 index gain 1.6 percent by 1138 GMT.
+Shares in Glencore, BHP Billiton and Rio Tinto rose 4.3 to 6.4 percent, helping the pan-European FTSEurofirst 300 index to gain 1.8 percent.

 "Growing speculations that the PBoC (People's Bank of China) might be taking additional measures soon to boost growth is fuelling the positive sentiment this morning," said Markus Huber, trader at City of London Markets.